-There are more Michelin Starred Restaurants in San Sebastian per square mile than in any other plcae on the planet!
+There are more Michelin Starred Restaurants in San Sebastian per square mile than in any other place on the planet!

-Here are some of the best places to eat in San Sebastian, the top 10 Michellin Starred restaurants as well the best places to head too if your looking for fantastic tapas.
+Here are some of the best places to eat in San Sebastian, the top 10 Michellin Starred restaurants as well the best places to head too if you're looking for fantastic tapas.

-Although tapas, where invented in Sevilla in Andalucia they where perfected in San Sebastian and a walk around the old part of town, is a good place to enjoy them.
+Although tapas, were invented in Sevilla in Andalucia they were perfected in San Sebastian and a walk around the old part of town is a good place to enjoy them.
 Here each bar is bursting with tapas and they look and taste amazing.

 Best Michelin Starred Restaurants San Sebastian